DataBiosphere/azul/CONTRIBUTING.rst

 * For Python we use PEP8 with E722 disabled (type too general in except clause) and the maximum line length set to 120 characters.

-* For documentation we use a maximum line length of 80 characters.
-For comments and docstrings in Python, we prefer a line length of 80, but 120 may also be used as long as consistency with surrounding code is maintained.
+* For prose (documentation, messages, comments) wrap lines at the word boundary closest to or at, but not beyond, column 79.
+The first column is column 0.

+* For code, we keep the trimmed line length under 81.
+A trimmed line is a line in the source with leading and trailing whitespace removed.
+This means a line may be indented by 40 characters and contain 80 characters after that.
+This rule is designed to keep code readable without forcing excessive wrapping for more deeply nested control flow constructs.

 * We prefer single quoted strings except in JSON literals.